MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-management-service.md

 Use these steps as a guide for setting an enrollment token:

-1. Repeat the previous steps to enable Microsoft Edge Management Service.
+1. Repeat the previous steps to enable Microsoft Edge management service.
 2. Log in to the Microsoft 365 Admin Center.
 Go to **Settings** > **Microsoft Edge**.
 Under the **Configuration profiles** pivot, select the profile you want to assign and then select **Copy token ID**.
 3. Set the [EdgeAdminCenterEnrollmentToken] policy value to the token ID.
 You can configure these settings in the registry under the key `SOFTWARE\Policies\Microsoft\Edge` in either `HKLM` or `HKCU`.
 If these keys aren't there you can create them.
 Use the following command line as a guide (use your token ID):